Malicious-Xv/Metasploit-Re-Build-Apk-Fail/README.md

 A "method index issue" is exactly what having too many methods will cause :).
 If you have too many methods, then the method index can't fit into an unsigned 16-bit value, and this is the error that you get.

-To solve this Just create another smali folder eg... `smali_classes2` and move your metasploit smali files there ...Thats it
+To solve this Just create another smali folder eg... `smali_classes2` and move your metasploit smali files there ...Thats it..